eglvote/voting/README.md

 + Install [Ganache-cli][ganache-cli]: `yarn global add ganache-cli`
 + Install project dependencies: `yarn install`

 [Truffle][truffle] and [Ganache][ganache] are required to compile, test and deploy the smart contracts.
 In order to connect to the public networks (Ropsten/Mainnet), truffle requires an endpoint of an Ethereum node to connect to in order to send transactions to.
 This can either be a synced local node (like geth) or more conveniently, an [Infura][infura] node with API key.
 The `truffle-config.js` is currently configured to connect to Infura but requires an API key in order to connect.
 This key, as well as the wallet mnemonic used for deployments, is configured in a `.env` file which you will need to create.
 It is not (and should not be) committed to source control.

+There are 2 additional variables that you can specify:
-There is also a `COIN_MARKET_CAP_API_KEY` variable that is used by the gas reporter plugin.
-Set this to an empty string if you don't have a CoinMarketCap API key.
++ `COIN_MARKET_CAP_API_KEY` - used by the gas reporter plugin to determine average gas costs of each function call based on the tests.
+Set this to an empty string if you don't have an API key.
++ `ETHERSCAN_API_KEY` - used by the code verify plugin to verify the contract source code on etherscan.
+Set this to an empty string if you don't have an API key.

 The `.env` file should take the following format:
 ```